Y-L77/RevenueCalculator/DEVLOGS.md

 Ok, I fixed the loop logic and it's flowing a lot better.
 I'll need to expand the functions later but right now it's looking pretty modular.
 After I finish expanding the base I've already created I'll probably think of more features and intergrate the ones I'm thinking right now like calculating average wage.
 Git is being difficult right now I'm going to create this change so I can update it

+October 28th
+13:05 - Fixed stats logic and finished up the running the logic loops on the funcctions I've made